-Parathyroid Imaging
+Parathyroid imaging

-Figure 4 shows the dual-phase ^{99m}Tc-sestamibi protocol.
-The early-phase image depicted tracer uptake in the thyroid gland, with regional emphasis on the parathyroid adenoma in the lower quadrant of the left thyroid lobe.
-A clear accumulation in the parathyroid adenoma was visible in the simulated delayed-phase image.
+Figure 4 shows the dual-phase ^{99m}Tc sestamibi protocol.
+Early phase image depicted tracer uptake in the thyroid gland, with regional emphasis on the parathyroid adenoma in the lower quadrant of the left thyroid lobe.
+A clear accumulation in the parathyroid adenoma was visible in the simulated delayed phase image.

-Figure 5 shows the dual-tracer ^{99m}Tc-sestamibi/^{99m}Tcpertechnetate protocol.
-Dual-tracer images showed tracer uptake in the thyroid gland and parathyroid adenoma, whereas single-tracer images showed tracer uptake in the thyroid gland only.
+Figure 5 shows the dual-isotope ^{99m}Tc sestamibi/^{99m}Tc pertechnetate protocol.
+Dualtracer images showed tracer uptake in the thyroid gland and parathyroid adenoma, while single-tracer images showed tracer uptake in the thyroid gland only.
 Subtraction of the single-tracer image from the dual-tracer image showed the parathyroid adenoma unmistakably.

-Figure 6 shows the dual-tracer ^{99m}Tc-sestamibi/123Iiodine protocol.
+Figure 6 shows the dual-isotope ^{99m}Tc sestamibi/123I-iodine protocol.
 The 123I photopeak image showed tracer uptake in the thyroid gland.
 In contrast, the ^{99m}Tc photopeak image showed tracer uptake in the thyroid gland and parathyroid adenoma; however, identifying the parathyroid adenoma was difficult.
 After subtraction of the 123I photopeak image from the ^{99m}Tc photopeak image, the parathyroid adenoma was discernable.